-Growing up in communist Ukraine, Elena Lyakir developed a passion for photography as a young child.
+Growing up in communist Ukraine, Lyakir developed a passion for photography as a young child.
 When she was seven, old family photographs and Russian cinematography inspired her to pick up a camera.
-In 1990 when she was 16, she immigrated to the U.S. with her family, seeking political asylum.
+In 1990 when she was 15, she immigrated to the U.S. with her family, seeking political asylum.

 “The art world has a tendency toward academicism, which can often result in aridity and conventionality.
 I am more interested in seeing and creating art that is viscerally connected to emotion.”

-Using elements of nature as her primary subject, Elena pushes the limits of the photographic medium to suggest the illusion of charcoal drawings and painterly abstractions.
+Using elements of nature as her primary subject, Lyakir pushes the limits of the photographic medium to suggest the illusion of charcoal drawings and painterly abstractions.
 The images are usually devoid of human life often creating an illusion of a silent explosion of deciduous vegetation and birds.
 While the natural depictions remain brightly vivid, the images blur and fade along the edges, almost as if the centrifugal forces of Lyakir's own displacement punctuate every interpretation of her surroundings.

-Elena’s work is recognized throughout the world and is included in many private collections.
-Her photography is on display in New York City at Spring Gallery, Clic Gallery, and Ochre.
+Lyakir's photography is internationally recognized and is included in many private collections.
+Her work is sold through Spring Gallery, Clic Gallery, and Ochre.
 Large-scale images from her “Aves” and “Poetry Of Nature” series' decorate the walls of renowned chef Jean-George Vongerichten's James Beard award winning Manhattan eatery, ABC Kitchen.
 Her generous donations include auctions for International Center of Photography, The Bailey House, First Bloom, Thorn Tree Project, The Snowflake Ball, and In-Sight.

-Elena lives and works in New York City.
+Elena Lyakir lives and works in Brooklyn, New York.